lukianchykov/SpringApplication/README.md

-# SpringApplication
+# Basic Spring Framework Principles
 A test project on Spring Framework
-Basic Spring Framework Principles